William-Howard/Project-1/README.md

 # How did you do make this exactly?

 **1.** When you first open up the Python module, it is important to import 'from math import pi'.
-By doing this, we are able to import the necessary tools to help find the partcicular equations and symbols for the math problem. (ex. from math import pi)
+By doing this, we are able to import the necessary tools to help create the partcicular equations and symbols for the math problems. (ex. from math import pi)

 **2.** After you import Pi, you then should find simple letters that will be included in the later equations.
 It's important that these letters or numbers are not similar, so as to avoid confusion. (ex. h,w,r,ch)